-Root Simple cites the University of California, Davis, which determined that cucumbers are sensitive to temperatures below 50°F and may develop "chilling injuries" including water-soaked areas, pitting, and accelerated decay.
-If you must refrigerate your cucumbers, limit it to 1-3 days and eat them as soon as possible.
-(We'd also suggest keeping them off the bottom shelf, which is usually the coldest part of the fridge.)
+But if you absolutely insist on chilling your cucumbers, limit it to no more than three days and eat them as soon as possible.
+We also suggest keeping them towards the front of the shelf, where temperatures are warmer, and off the bottom shelf, which is usually the coldest part of the fridge.

 One more thing to keep in mind is that cucumbers are highly sensitive to ethylene, a natural gas that causes the certain foods to ripen (and eventually spoil) very quickly.
 Not only should you keep your cukes on the counter, but be sure to keep them separately from bananas, tomatoes, and melons, which are all high ethylene producers.